-DETROIT MAN SENTENCED TO ALMOST SIX YEARS IN FEDERAL PRISON FOR HEROIN DISTRIBUTION
+BOONE COUNTY MAN SENTENCED TO FEDERAL PRISON FOR ILLEGAL OXYCODONE POSSESSION

 This case was prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers in communities across the Southern District.

-The Huntington Police Department and the Drug Enforcement Administration conducted the investigation.
-Assistant United States Attorney Monica D. Coleman handled the prosecution.
-The sentence was imposed by United States District Judge Robert C. Chambers.
+The Drug Enforcement Administration (DEA) conducted the investigation.
+Assistant United States Attorney John Frail handled the prosecution.
+The sentence was imposed by United States District Judge John T. Copenhaver, Jr.